-- Provide provisions relating to labour and employment relations to ensure compliance with International Labour Organization requirement; and - 2.
-Improve provisions relating to the conditions of employment for national and foreign employees including wage protection, contracts of service, holidays, leave, hours or work, overtime, maternity and paternity protections, assessment and approval of employment permits for foreign employees and conciliation and arbitration procedures; and
+- 1. Provide provisions that comply with international labour standards, particularly the International Labour Organization Conventions to which Samoa is a signatory. - 2.
+Enhance provisions relating to the conditions of employment for both national and foreign employees including wage protection, contracts of service, holidays, leave, hours or work, overtime, maternity and paternity protections, assessment and approval of employment permits for foreign employees and mediation and conciliation procedures.

-The Act does not apply to the following services:
+These Acts do not apply to the following services:

-- 1 Service of Samoa - 2.
+- 1. Service of Samoa - 2.
 The Police Service - 3.
 To service rendered to a matai (chief) under the aiga (family) system or subsistence agricultural activities - 4.
-Service or class of service which may be determined by the Minister by order published in the Savali (Local Newspaper).
+Employees working on ships where terms and conditions of employment are covered under the Shipping Act 1998.